 Add the next configuration lines in the blank field right below the Insert button and include the variable previously defined ($TCP_Bypass) in the match access-list configuration line.
 Note that a $ symbol is prepended to the variable name.
 This helps define that a variable follows after it.

 In this example, a policy-map is created and it is applied to the outside interface.
-If TCP State Bypass requires to be configured as part of the global service policy, tcp_bypass class map can be applied to global_policy.
+If TCP State Bypass requires to be configured as part of the global service policy, the tcp_bypass class map can be applied to global_policy.

 Click on Save when finished.